status-im/nimbus-eth2/README.md

 build/state_sim --help
 ```

-### Beacon node simulation
+### Local network simulation

-The beacon node simulation will create a full peer-to-peer network of beacon nodes and validators, and run the beacon chain in real time.
-To change network parameters such as shard and validator counts, see [start.sh](tests/simulation/start.sh).
+The local network simulation will create a full peer-to-peer network of beacon nodes and validators on a single machine, and run the beacon chain in real time.

+Parameters such as shard, validator counts, and data folders are configured [vars.sh](tests/simulation/vars.sh).
+They can be set in as environment variables before launching the simulation.

 ```bash
 # Clear data files from your last run and start the simulation with a new genesis block: